 20. Get to know yourself

 Ok, so this isn’t exactly a quick fix, but you can, starting from today, set an intention to understand yourself better; to know how you tick, what drives you in life, and what drives you to purchases.
 What are your money stories, what are your financial habits and are they serving you to live a full and happy life?
-Sign up to receive my free worksheet on the 20 Questions to Improve your Money Mindset.
+Click here to download my free worksheet to help you uncover your money stories.